gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/16_publish_scenario.rst

 .. tip::

-  - the content from Publish Scenario can be saved to the cloud with `Save Content`_
+  - Content from Publish Scenario can be saved to the cloud with `Save Content`_
   - Grasshoppers autosave can be deactivated, in case it takes to long
   - To save time with heavier and bigger models: with `Publish Reference`_ you can direct all viewers to download a saved file from a channel, instead of live uploading and then downloading to the viewers.